mosmo0220/log4daily/README.md

 - **app**: The main directory containing source code and tests.
 Testing is performed using the **doctest** library to ensure code reliability and correctness.
 - **docs**: A dedicated folder for project documentation.
 - **include**: Contains essential libraries used within the application.
-- **licensec**: Directory containing licenses for external libraries.
+- **licenses**: Directory containing licenses for external libraries.

 ### License